Skip to main content

 4. Run the file.

-Here is an example of a feeder load analysis input that can be used to run the analysis:
+Here is an example of a feeder load analysis input:

 feeders=["feeder1", "feeder2"],